ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 Compensate.Ti=Compensation

-Compensate.1.sec=For each calendar month in the Term, {_DAO_Party} or its written designee will pay {_Service_Provider} an equivalent amount to {Comp.Monthly.Amount.$} by {Stablecoin.Name} or other mutually agreed payment method and calculation within the first calendar week of each applicable month or as otherwise mutually agreed in writing.
+Compensate.1.sec=For each calendar month in the {_Term}, {_DAO_Party} or its written designee will pay {_Service_Provider} an equivalent amount to {Comp.Monthly.Amount.$} by {Stablecoin.Name} or other mutually agreed payment method and calculation within the first calendar week of each applicable month or as otherwise mutually agreed in writing.

 Compensate.2.sec={_DAO_Party} will reimburse {_Service_Provider} for all reasonable and necessary expenses incurred by {_Service_Provider} directly attributable to the {_Services}, subject to {_DAO_Party}’s express prior written approval of such expenses.